imdrasil/amber_and_jennifer_sample_app/README.md

 The last command copies `./config/database.yml.example` to `./config/database.yml`.
 All database parameters are located in `./config/database.yml` - complete them with your own values.

-Next make the database setup.
+Next do the database setup.

 ```shell
 $ make sam db:setup